JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 >
 > Walt Disney

-Each of the parks offer many attractions geared towards adults, with fun for the kids at every corner; The Magic Kingdom brings the Disney classics to life, Hollywood Studios personifies the golden age of movies (and has a few roller coaters), Animal Kingdom brings the zoo into the 21st century, and EPCOT is a paradise of innovation, imagination, and culture.
+Each of the parks offer many attractions geared towards adults, with fun for the kids at every corner; The Magic Kingdom brings the Disney classics to life, Hollywood Studios personifies the golden age of movies (and has a few roller coaters), Animal Kingdom upgrades the zoo into the 21st century, and EPCOT is a paradise of innovation, imagination, and culture.

+## What should we do at each park?

+Throughout our many trips to the parks, we still have not visited every possible attraction, seen every show, eaten at every restaurant, or even come close to exhausting the possibilities of things to do.
+There are things we miss on some trips and others we do over and over again.

+Below is an overview of each park with the main attractions our family loves.

 ### Magic Kingdom

 Undoubtedly, the best way to visit Magic Kingdom is with, or as, a kid.

+The entrance never gets old, escaping the tunnel under the train station as the _opening credits_ are revealed: Main Street USA with Cinderella's Castle presiding over the background.

+Fashioned after Walt's hometown and set right after the turn of the twentieth century, this area offers food, shopping, barbershop quartets and an actual barbershop.
+We love to sit on the deck of the train station with a hot cocoa at closing time, watching the other guests exit underneath us.
+This area is beautiful at night, especially during the holidays.

+Cinderella's Castle is the center of the park, with all the lands radiating out like a wagon wheel around this hub.
+The castle stage will host shows throughout the day, and the evening show _Wishes_ will turn the entire castle into a living centerpiece for the fireworks display.
+Including Main Street USA, the park contains a total of 6 themed lands.

-Fantasyland makes classic Disney tangible with rides like Peter Pan and the Seven Dwarf's Mine Train.
+Fantasyland makes classic Disney tangible with rides like Peter Pan and The Many Adventures of Winnie the Pooh.
+The New Fantasyland expansion added many new rides including Under the Sea: Journey of the Little Mermaid and the Seven Dwarf's Mine Train, a combination of roller-coaster and dark ride.
+Expect long lines for the Mine Train, and if a Fastpass is available, I would advise grabbing one.

-Tomorrowland is best at night, with the futuristic neon lighting the way to Carousel of Progress, The Monsters Inc Laugh Floor, and Buzz Lightyear's Space Ranger Spin.
+Tomorrowland is best at night, with the futuristic neon lighting the way to The Monsters Inc Laugh Floor and Buzz Lightyear's Space Ranger Spin.
+We love to relax on the Tomorrowland Transit Authority PeopleMover after dinner, and we will never pass up an opportunity to ride Space Mountain.

 ![Perfect Score on Buzz Lightyear's Spaceranger Spin](/img/post/disney-world-faq/perfect-score-buzz-lightyear-spin.jpg) *With a bit of practice and luck, you can achieve Galactic Hero status on Buzz Lightyear's Spaceranger Spin, like my wife and I did simultaneously on our last trip.*

+Tomorrowland is also the home to my personal favorite: The Carousel of Progress.
+This trip through the twentieth century debuted at the 1964 Word's Fair in New York.
+A showcase of progress, I consider this a living museum, and find it highly inspirational.
+If you catch my family on the ride, expect to hear us sing along as we look forward to a _Great Big Beautiful Tomorrow_.

 Adventureland's Pirates of the Caribbean is a family favorite, and a Dole Whip is welcome any time of year.
 If you have younger children with you The Jungle Cruise is a fun treat.
+A walk though the Swiss Family Treehouse offers great views and is a lot of fun, especially on a beautiful day.

 ![Jack Sparrow's crew](/img/post/disney-world-faq/hanging-with-capt-jack-sparrow.jpg)
 *After a ride on Pirates of the Caribbean ye be ready to join Capt.
 Jack's crew.*

-Frontierland has two great rides, Big Thunder Mountain Railroad and Splash Mountain, and Tom Sawyer Island makes for a good wind-down spot.
-Don't forget to watch the classic Country Bear Jamboree.
+Frontierland has two great rides, Big Thunder Mountain Railroad and Splash Mountain.
+Tom Sawyer Island makes for a good wind-down spot, as does a ride on the Mark Twain Riverboat.
+Don't forget to watch the classic Country Bear Jamboree before leaving Frontierland.

-Haunted Mansion
+Set in the early America colony theme, Liberty Square exemplifies Disney's attention to detail.
+The area has no public restrooms and a brown stone walkway winds through the center of the area, you can guess what it represents from colonial times.
+A trained eye can spot Paul Revere's message, and a replica of the Liberty Bell is front and center.

+We love to visit Ye Olde Christmas Shoppe any time of year, but especially during the holidays when there are artists customizing the ornaments.
+The Hall of Presidents is a historic and popular attraction that is worth seeing over and over again.
+The most popular ride in Liberty Square is the famous Haunted Mansion, with an updated queue area, this attraction only gets better with time.

 ![Ghost Lady Renata at The Haunted Mansion during Mickey's Not So Scary Halloween Party](/img/post/disney-world-faq/ghost-lady-renata.jpg)
 *Ghost Lady Renata entertains the living at The Haunted Mansion during Mickey's Not So Scary Halloween Party.*

-There are too many great attractions to list, but a first trips should include a flight with Dumbo, a spin in a teacup, a trip to the TikiTikiTiki Room, and a lesson from the Presidents of the United States.
-Don't forget to ride Prince Charming Carousel and attempt to pull the sword from the stone.
+There are too many great attractions at the Kingdom to list, but a first trips should include a flight with Dumbo, a spin in a teacup, a trip to the Enchanted Tiki Room, and a lesson from the Presidents of the United States.
+Don't forget to ride Prince Charming's Carousel and attempt to pull the sword from the stone.

 ![Attempting to pull the sword from the stone](/img/post/disney-world-faq/the-sword-in-the-stone.jpg) *Sometimes they make a big deal when you try to pull the sword from the stone in front of Prince Charming's Carousel.*